Kellen-Linse/Data-Structs-Algos-and-Interviews/Section_18_Data_Structures/notes.md

 <br>
 - Instance Methods:
   - Provides functionality that pertains to a single instance of a class.

 - Class Methods, and the **static** keyword:
-  - The `static` keyword defines a static method for a class.
-Static methods are called without instantiating their class and cannot be called through a class instance.
-Static methods are often used to create utility functions for an application.
+  - The `static` keyword defines a static method for a class. **Static methods are called without instantiating their class and CANNOT BE CALLED through a class instance.
+Static methods are often used to create utility functions for an application.**

   - Not related to an individual instance.